sagarjhaa/sagarjha.me/src/blog/javascript-fetch/index.md

 ![On network request completion, push task to microtask queue](./fetch-2.jpg)

-When the javascript has nothing to execute _(when the stack is empty)_ :wink:.
+When the javascript has nothing to execute _(when the stack is empty)_ :blush:.
 It checks the microtask queue for any more task, which sure does have when the fetch is completed, the task gets out from the queue (dequed) and push on to the stack for javascript to execute.
 In our case, the task resolve the promise to console.log statement with a random color value.
 That is the reason the color comes last even it executes before the last console.log statement.

 I always like to try things, so here is an example code for you to play.
 [Try your hands on the example](https://jsbin.com/vutaya/edit?js,console)